habazut/WiThrottleProtocol/README.md

 ### Basic Setup & Use
 ```
-WiThrottle(bool isServer)
+WiThrottleProtocol(bool isServer)
 ```
-Create a new WiThrottle manager.
-You probably only need one in your program, unless you connect to multiple WiThrottle servers at the same time.
+Create a new WiThrottleProtocol manager.
+You probably only need one in your program, unless you connect to multiple WiThrottle protocol servers at the same time.

 ```
 void begin(Stream *console)
 ```
-Initializes the WiThrottle object.
+Initializes the WiThrottleProtocol object.
 You should call this as part of your ```setup``` function.
 You must pass in a pointer to a ```Stream``` object, which is where all debug messages will go.
 This can be ```Serial```, or anything similar.
 If you pass in ```NULL```, no log messages will be generated.

 ```
 void connect(Stream *network)
 ```
-Once you have created the network client connection (say, via ```WiFiClient```), configure the WiThrottle library to use it.
-After you've connected the client to WiThrottle, do NOT perform any I/O operations on the client object directly.
-The WiThrottle library must control all further use of the connection (until you call ```disconnect()```).
+Once you have created the network client connection (say, via ```WiFiClient```), configure the WiThrottleProtocol library to use it.
+After you've connected the client to the WiThrottle protocol server, do NOT perform any I/O operations on the client object directly.
+The WiThrottleProtocol library must control all further use of the connection (until you call ```disconnect()```).

 ```
 void disconnect()
 ```
-Detach the network client connection from the WiThrottle library.
-The WiThrottle library will do very little of value after this is called.
+Detach the network client connection from the WiThrottleProtocol library.
+The WiThrottleProtocol library will do very little of value after this is called.
 I'm not entirely sure this is a useful method, but if I add a ```connect()``` I feel compelled to add ```disconnect()``` for completeness.

 ```
 bool check()